How To Prepare continued...

 - You are allergic to any medicines, including dilating eyedrops.

 Talk to your doctor about any concerns you have regarding

 the need for the test, its risks, how it will be done, or what the results may

 mean.
 To help you understand the importance of this test, fill out the

 medical test information form(What is a PDF document?).

 How It Is Done

-An eye angiogram is done in a hospital
+Retinal imaging tests are done in a hospital

 or doctor's office by an

-your eyes as widely as you can, and stare straight ahead while breathing and
+your eyes as wide as you can, and stare straight ahead.
+You can breathe and

 be visible in the blood vessels in your eyes.